This website lets you look for patterns in COVID-19 data

 To protect privacy, patient-level data is never transmitted out of the individual health systems; only the data aggregates that answer a question.
 This way, there are no issues with privacy, Ohno-Machado says.

-Clinicials, researchers, patients, and the general public are welcome to submit questions to the website.
+Clinicians, researchers, patients, and the general public are welcome to submit questions to the website.
 Those questions are then translated into a code that queries the electronic medical records.
 After each health system has run the code on their own patient records and provided the results to the consortium, its members will do a quality-control check, to make sure there weren’t any errors with maps or how that code was applied, and then post the answers to the site.

 Because the answers are displayed as data, and not written-out conclusions, Ohno-Machado says there is some health and data literacy needed to interpret the results.
 The answer for the question “Among adults hospitalized with COVID-19, how does the in-hospital mortality rate compare per subgroup (age, ethnicity, gender and race)?” shows bar graphs that display mortality rates by each category.
 The biggest differences were among age groups: more than 27% of patients 81 and older have died while hospitalized for COVID-19, while only 3.6% of patients 41 to 50 did.